 Here is a pie chart representing those two numbers:

-SOME OF THE PEOPLE WHO HAVE DONE THAT WORK.
+PEOPLE WHO HAVE DONE THAT WORK.

 Total Contributors: 114